Increasing Information Extraction in Low-Signal Regimes via Multiple Instance Learning

+Here, \(I_1(\theta_0)\) denotes the Fisher Information of a single event, such that \( I_B(\theta_0) = N_B I_1(\theta_0)\).
 Since the calculations are similar in nature to the previous part, we would like to make a distinction: In Equation \ref{Effective_FI}, \(\sigma^2_{\epsilon}(N_B)\) refers to the variance of the ML model’s estimation error, not the variance of the log-likelihood ratios themselves.

+The equation for the effective Fisher Information we derived captures the asymptotic behaviors of neural estimators in different signal regimes.
+In the high-signal regime, the error term in the denominator is negligible, and \(I_{\text{eff}}(\theta) \approx I_{true}(\theta)\).
+Conversely, in the low-signal regime, the information contained in a single sample, \(I_1(\theta_0)\), is low while the variance of the ML-induced error, \(\sigma^2_{\epsilon}(N_B)\), is high; thus, their ratio becomes non-negligible when \(N_B=1\), reducing the effective information.

-This subtle but important difference may have profound impact on the analysis.
-If the ML models are well behaved and consistent in results, one can profile the \(\sigma^2_{\epsilon}(N_B)\) function with respect to \(N_B\), and extrapolate the amount of increase or decrease of effective Fisher Information.
-For desirable cases when \(\sigma^2_{\epsilon}(N_B)\) is a sublinear function of \(N_B\), the Effective Fisher Information would increase as one scales \(N_B\).
-And by profiling this behavior, it may very well be possible to extrapolate the \emph{True} Fisher Information.
+Furthermore, if the ML models are well behaved and consistent in results, one can profile the \(\sigma^2_{\epsilon}(N_B)\) function with respect to \(N_B\), and extrapolate the amount of increase or decrease of effective Fisher Information.
+For desirable cases when \(\sigma^2_{\epsilon}(N_B)\) is a sublinear function of \(N_B\), the effective Fisher Information would increase as one scales \(N_B\).
+By profiling this behavior, it may very well be possible to extrapolate the \emph{True} Fisher Information.
 Moreover, for an unbiased estimator of \(\theta\), the \(\hat{\theta}(D)\), the Cramér–Rao bound \citep{rao_information_1992} on the variance is,

-Therefore, the holy grail of phenomenological studies, finding the tightest bounds on a given parameter of interest can be achieved through this methodology.
+Therefore, one of the primary objectives of phenomenological studies, finding the tightest bounds on a given parameter of interest may be achieved through this methodology.
 Since the standard error of an efficient (or asymptotically efficient) estimator \(\hat{\theta}\) is approximately \(\sqrt{1/I_{\text{eff, D}}(\theta)}\), as \(I_{\text{eff, D}}(\theta)\) approaches \(I_{\text{true, D}}(\theta)\), the standard error of our effective estimator approaches its theoretical minimum.
 Since the width of confidence intervals is proportional to the standard error, maximizing the effective Fisher Information leads to the statistically tightest possible confidence intervals for the parameters of interest.